llvm/llvm-project/llvm/docs/DirectXUsage.rst

 code generation targets in LLVM, the LLVM codebase uses a more neutral name, ``DXContainer``.

-The ``DXContainer`` format is sparsely documented in the functional specification, but a reference implementation exists in the `DirectXShaderCompiler. <https://github.com/microsoft/DirectXShaderCompiler>`_.
+The ``DXcontainer`` format is sparsely documented in the functional specification, but a reference implementation exists in the `DirectXShaderCompiler. <https://github.com/microsoft/DirectXShaderCompiler>`_.
+The format is documented in the LLVM project docs as well (see :doc:`DirectX/DXContainer`).

 Support for generating ``DXContainer`` files in LLVM, is being added to the LLVM MC layer for object streamers and writers, and to the Object and ObjectYAML